NBA Players

 | Total Career Earnings: | $180,079,909 | |

 Dwyane Wade signed his first NBA contract in 2003, a four-year rookie deal worth $12.3 million with the Miami Heat.
 The contract’s value was guaranteed, and Wade earned $2.6 million in his first NBA season.
-Under the deal, Wade’s salary gradually increased yearly, reaching $2.8 million in 2004, $3 million in 2005, and $3.8 million in 2006.
+Under the deal, Wade’s salary increased each year, reaching $2.8 million in 2004, $3 million in 2005, and $3.8 million in 2006.

-In 2010, Wade signed the longest and most valuable contract of his career, a six-year deal at Miami was $107.2 million.
+In 2010, Wade signed the longest and most valuable contract of his career, a six-year deal at Miami, worth $107.2 million.
 Once again, his average annual salary increased to $17.9 million.
 The final year of that contract was voided.
 However, Wade signed a new one-year deal with the Heat for $20 million.

-In 2016, Dwyane Wade moved to the Chicago Bulls, signing a two-year contract worth $47 million.
+In 2016, Dwyane Wade joined the Chicago Bulls, signing a two-year, $47 million contract.
 This would be the highest-earning year of his career, as he earned $23.2 million for the 2016/17 season.
 After briefly signing a one-year contract with the Cleveland Cavaliers worth $2.3 million, Wade moved back to Miami.
 He played one more year with Miami in 2018, earning $2.4 million before retiring in 2019.

-During his NBA career, Dwyane Wade earned $196.4 million, of which $157.6 million was earned with the Miami Heat and $38.75 million with the Chicago Bulls.
+During his NBA career, Dwyane Wade earned $196.4 million, of which $157.6 million came from the Miami Heat and $38.75 million from the Chicago Bulls.

 Real Estate